-Section 4: Student Interests Diversity
+Section 4: Diversity

-- A. Student Interest Committees shall address any concern or interest of the student body not already addressed by the Assembly system. - B. A. Diversity and Inclusion Committee-The committee shall serve as the body through which the SA, the diversity councils of the undergraduate schools and colleges, the Office of Academic Diversity Initiatives (OADI), and the Center for Intercultural Dialogue coordinate their efforts to promote awareness and understanding of the increasing importance of diversity and create an environment that brings together diverse perspectives and fosters diversity of thought.
-The charge of the Diversity and Inclusion committee will be to:
+A. Diversity and Inclusion Committee-The committee shall serve as the body through which the SA, the diversity councils of the undergraduate schools and colleges, the Office of Academic Diversity Initiatives (OADI), and the Center for Intercultural Dialogue coordinate their efforts to promote awareness and understanding of the increasing importance of diversity and create an environment that brings together diverse perspectives and fosters diversity of thought.
+The charge of the Diversity and Indusion committee will be to: a.
+To be a meeting grounds for interested students to meet members of the administration to brainstorm, formulate and lead implementable policies in the field of diversity and indusion.

-- 1. To be a meeting grounds for interested students to meet members of the administration to brainstorm, formulate and lead implementable policies in the field of diversity and inclusion. - 2.
-To review the efforts of the Diversity Committee and diversity councils of the colleges. - 3.
-To provide a brief report of its progress to be presented by the Vice President of Diversity & Inclusion to the SA General Body by the final meeting in the fall semester, as well as a full report to include (but not limited to) the goals of the academic year, the strategies devised for achievement of these goals, the progress of UDC initiatives, college- specific initiatives, obstacles, and potential goals for the next academic year to be presented in the same manner at the final meeting of the spring semester.
+b.
+To review the efforts of the Diversity Committee and diversity councils of the colleges.

+c To provide a brief report of its progress to be presented by the Vice President of Diversity & Indusion to the SA General Body by the final meeting in the fall semester, as well as a full report to indude (but not limited to) the goals of the academic year, the strategies devised for achievement of these goals, the progress of UDC initiatives, college- specific initiatives, obstades, and potential goals for the next academic year to be presented in the same manner at the final meeting of the spring semester.

-4. Composition
+d.
+Composition

-- a.
-The Diversity and Inclusion Committee will aim to be a collective voice of the diversity of backgrounds, cultures, ethnicities, gender identities, races, religions, and sexual orientations represented at Cornell. - b.
-Non-SA student representation: student members of the committee may be recruited from institutions and organizations such as the diversity councils of the colleges, Women's Resource Center, Center for Intercultural Dialogue, ALANA, Haven Executive board, Cornell Outdoor Education, International Student Union and any member of the Cornell student body who is interested in diversity initiatives. - c.
-Student Assembly representation: SA LGBT Liaison at-large, Women's representative, International representative, both Minority Liaisons, and the Vice President of Outreach are required to be members of the committee. - d.
+i.
+The Diversity and Indusion Committee will aim to be a collective voice of the diversity of backgrounds, cultures, ethnicities, gender identities, races, religions, and sexual orientations represented at Cornell.

+ii.
+Non-SA student representation: student members of the committee may be recruited from institutions and organizations such as the diversity councils of the colleges, Women's Resource Center, Center for Intercultural Dialogue, ALANA, Haven Executive board, Cornell Outdoor Education, International Student Union and any member of the Cornell student body who is interested in diversity initiatives.

+iii.
+Student Assembly representation: SA LGBT Liaison at-large, Women's representative, International representative, both Minority Liaisons, and the Vice President of Outreach are required to be members of the committee.

+iv.
 Administrative representation: this committee shall consist of at least one staff representative from each of the diversity councils of the colleges; an OADI staff member; a staff representative from the Mario Einaudi Center for International Studies and a staff representative of the Center for Intercultural Dialogue.
 The committee is required to meet its staff representatives at least once every month in the academic year.

-2. Structure
+e.
+Structure

-- a.
-The Vice President of Diversity and Inclusion of the Student Assembly will chair the Diversity and Inclusion committee in coordination with the Directors, who will head two task forces: Initiatives Task Force and United Student Body Task Force.
+i.
+The Vice President of Diversity and Indusion of the Student Assembly will chair the Diversity and Indusion committee in coordination with the Directors, who will head two task forces: Initiatives Task Force and United Student Body Task Force.
 Ad-hoc task forces and leadership positions can be created as the leadership of the committee sees fit.
-Task forces will be encouraged to work together towards common goals. - b.
-Initiatives Task Force: this will be in-charge of collecting ideas, issues and concerns in the area of diversity and inclusion; and working on implementable related policies. - c.
+Task forces will be encouraged to work together towards common goals.

+ii.
+Initiatives Task Force: this will be in-charge of collecting ideas, issues and concerns in the area of diversity and indusion; and working on implementable related policies.

+iii.
 United Student Body Task Force: this will be in-charge of implementing United Student Body and subsequently reviewing it during the process of implementation.